Qilletni/QilletniDocs/docs/language/service_providers.md

 }
 ```

-1. A `provider` statement without brackets switches the whole program to use the provider, in this case, Last.Fm
+1. A `provider` statement without brackets switches the whole program to use the provider, in this case, Last.fm
-2. Gets a Last.Fm song
+2. Gets a Last.fm song
 3. Everything in this block is now in the Spotify provider, so anything accessed will automatically convert to this service provider
 4. Prints the Spotify ID of the song

-This results in the following output, which prints out the user's top song from Last.Fm, and then its Spotify ID:
+This results in the following output, which prints out the user's top song from Last.fm, and then its Spotify ID:

 ```
-        Provider is Last.FM
+        Provider is Last.fm
 song("Late Night Drinking" by "nowifi")
         Provider is Spotify
 4Xl2xUFmj2xbszjYjEXxkx